-We have adopted a related person transaction policy that sets forth our procedures for the identification, review, consideration and approval or ratification of related person transactions, which became effective upon the consummation of our initial public offering in July 2018.
+We have adopted a related person transaction policy that sets forth our procedures for the identification, review, consideration and approval or ratification of related person transactions.
 For purposes of our policy only, a “related person transaction” is defined as a transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) in which we and any “related person” are participants involving an amount that exceeds $120,000.

-Under the policy, where a transaction has been identified as a related person transaction, management must present information regarding the proposed related person transaction to our Audit Committee (or, where review by our Audit Committee would be inappropriate, to another independent body of our Board) for review.
+Under the policy, where a transaction has been identified as a related person transaction, management must present information regarding the related person transaction to our Audit Committee (or, where review by our Audit Committee would be inappropriate, to another independent body of our Board) for review.
 The presentation is to include a description of, among other things, the material facts, the direct and indirect interests of the related persons, the benefits of the transaction to us and whether any alternative transactions are available.
-To identify related person transactions in advance, we rely on information supplied by our executive officers, directors and certain significant stockholders.
+To identify related person transactions, we rely on information supplied by our executive officers, directors and certain significant stockholders.
 In considering related person transactions, our Audit Committee or other independent body of our Board will take into account the relevant available facts and circumstances which may include one or more of the following factors:

 the risks, costs and benefits to us;